 - Title of your presentation

 Email addresses of any co-presenters.
-We will email them so that they may provide us their individual biographies (and for pre-empaneled papers and panels, supplemental abstracts or other analytical responses to the panel abstract) before our vetting board receives your proposal.
-In order for your proposal to be considered, co-presenters must confirm their participation by responding to the email and providing their information by May 6, 2018.
+We will email them so that they may provide us their individual biographies (and for pre-empaneled papers and panels, supplemental abstracts).
+Co-presenters must provide their information by May 6, 2018.

 Sirens, a conference focused on literary contributions by women to the fantasy genre and on fantasy works with prominent female characters, will take place October 25–28, 2018, in Beaver Creek, Colorado.
 The conference seeks papers, panels, interactive workshops, roundtable discussions, and other presentations suitable for an audience of academics, professionals, educators, librarians, authors, and fantasy readers.

 Presentation submission to the vetting board is by online system only.
 No other format or contact will be considered.
 The deadline for proposals is May 6, 2018, and notices regarding proposals will be sent no later than June 11, 2018.
 Those requiring an early decision in order to obtain funding from their institutions should contact the programming coordinator at (programming at sirensconference.org).